Optixal/SPIM/README.md

 * [ ] not be the same as the account ID or user ID.

 ## Software Purchase and Installation
-* [x] All software to be installed on workstations must be acquired through the LIC.
+* [ ] All software to be installed on workstations must be acquired through the LIC.
-* Steps:
-* click Group policy managemen
-* edit GPO
-* click computer configurations
-* click Policies
-* click Windows settings
-* click security settings
-* click local policies
-* click security options
-* click User account Control : Detect application installation and ....
 * [ ] PO will manage centrally licensed software such as email, anti-virus, and application software.

 ## Data storage